- School break activities are vital for stimulating and entertaining your child.

-Even at two months, your baby is already curious about what’s around him.
-Bright colors like the red cups will get his attention and help you practice head control exercises.
-Rolling a cup might sound simple, but while your little one is learning to crawl, he’ll want to be rolling it around the house!
-As you practice sitting up, you can encourage him to reach for the cups with both hands and bang them together.
-Strengthen his hand-eye coordination by stacking and rolling the cups, he’ll have lots of fun watching how towers come down.
-As he gets better building pyramids with you, you can play around with speed and have fun with some music.
+Even at two months, your baby is already curious about what’s around them.
+Bright colors like the red cups will get their attention and help you practice head control exercises.
+Rolling a cup might sound simple, but while your little one is learning to crawl, they’ll want to be rolling it around the house!
+As you practice sitting up, you can encourage them to reach for the cups with both hands and bang them together.
+Strengthen their hand-eye coordination by stacking and rolling the cups, they’ll have lots of fun watching how towers come down.
+As they get better at building pyramids with you, you can play around with speed and have fun with some music.

 2. Counting and colors

-If your little one is practicing numbers, he’ll love counting his stacks.
+If your little one is practicing numbers, they’ll love counting their stacks.
 Practice taking turns to build a pyramid together, and if you have different colors play around with different patterns.

 3. Cereal fingers

 Is your little one practicing the pincer grasp?
-Then this is just right for him!
-Fill a cup halfway with cereal and encourage him to give the other cups some cereal as well!
+Then this is just right for them!
+Fill a cup halfway with cereal and encourage them to give the other cups some cereal as well!
 Try this with different sizes, smaller pieces of cereal will demand more finger dexterity abilities.